-The Mizuno Hays Road Properties are a total of 79 +/- acres in size of the considered parcels.
-A development project is dedicating a conservation easement of approximately 10.46 +/- acres to SJCOG, Inc. for the habitat program.
-The location of the property is in the Central Zone east of the City of Tracy and south of the City of Manteca on the east side of the San Joaquin River.
-The potential preserve is adjacent to existing SJCOG, Inc. Central Zone preserves, as also shown in the attachment 1 and 2.
+The D'Alonzo Highway 4 Property parcels under consideration are a total of 35 +/- acres.
+The land owner and SJCOG, Inc. are discussing a conservation easement under the habitat plan of 30 +/- acres on the property.
+The location of the property is south of Highway 4 just west of the San Joaquin River in the Delta Zone.
+The potential preserve is adjacent to an existing SJCOG, Inc. preserve in the Delta Zone area, also shown in the attachment 1 and 2.

-With the dedication, SJCOG, Inc. staff has written this draft Preserve Management Plan (PMP) to reflect the existing Preserve Management Plans (PMP) of the row and field crop preserves in the Central Zone for economy of scale for species under the SJMSCP.
-The draft PMP was written with the intent of purchasing a larger portion of the property (approximately 35-50 acres) soon (mid/late 2017) to compliment the dedication.
-The PMP has no specific enhancements for areas on the referenced property but future enhancements can be included later which will be compatible with on-going farming activities in cooperation with the land owner to restore habitat for various species since there have been historical records of Swainson's hawks and other species near the property in the California Natural Diversity Database (CNDDB) through a supplemental restoration plan.
+With the acquisition, SJCOG, Inc. staff has written this draft Preserve Management Plan (PMP) to reflect the existing Preserve Management Plans (PMP) of the row and field crop/irrigated pasture preserves in the Delta Zone for economy of scale for species under the SJMSCP.
+The PMP has no specific enhancements for areas on the referenced property except for keeping it as irrigated pasture land but future enhancements can be included later which will be compatible with on-going farming activities in cooperation with the land owner to restore habitat for various species since there have been historical records of Swainson's hawks and other species near the property in the California Natural Diversity Database (CNDDB) through a supplemental restoration plan.